glennraana/Speed-dettection-yolov11/README.md

 # Speed-dettection-yolov11
-In this video, I demonstrate how to use the latest YOLOv11 model for accurate speed detection from video footage rom video footage.
+In this video, I demonstrate how to use the latest YOLOv11 model for accurate speed detection from video footage.
 Whether you're working on object tracking, machine learning, or AI-based video processing, this tutorial will walk you through every step.
 Learn how to set up the YOLOv11 environment, process video data, and make real-time speed predictions with powerful AI.

 ✅ What you'll learn: